 Museum of Classical Archaeology

 The Museum of Classical Archaeology is the largest collection of artefacts from ancient Greece and Rome on display in South Australia.
-It comprises the teaching collection of the Discipline of Classics, and our archaeology students are able to study this material at first hand in select Classics courses.
+It comprises the teaching collection of the Department of Classics, and our archaeology students are able to study this material at first hand in select Classics courses.
 We also are part of the Faculty's internship programme for undergraduates.
 Dr Margaret O’Hea is the Director of the Museum.

 The material includes glass, pottery and metalware from Minoan Crete to Hellenistic Greek cities in Southern Italy; from Etruscan Italy to the Roman provinces of Britain, Gaul and Egypt.
 We also house a small but representative collection of Egyptian material - mostly Late Period-Hellenistic - and artefacts from published archaeological excavations in Jordan and Iraq.
 Our Egyptian collection includes some papyri and also a woven textile fragment from the Late Roman period.